USTC-MLI-F23/Assignments/assignment3/README.md

 - Each line in the file represents a data example, separated by spaces.

-- Notice that setting different hyperparameters to different datasets are acceptable.
+- Notice that setting different hyperparameters to different datasets is acceptable.

 ## 3 Tasks and Requirements
 ### 3.1 Tasks